fogfish/blueprint-serverless-golang/README.md

 ## Continuos Delivery

 Continuos Integration and Delivery is implemented using GitHub Actions.
-It consists of multiple [.github/workflows](.github/workflows):
+It consists of multiple [.github/workflows](.github/workflows).

+### Check quality of Pull Request

+### Check quality of `main` branch

 * **check** (`check.yml`) the quality of software assets with scope on unit tests only.
 Checks are executed in parallel for application logic and infrastructure every time a new change is proposed via Pull Request.